avpripri/avpripri/eHP-18.md

   * wire DC-DC convert to master
   * wire DC-DC convert low voltage output to existing electrical system
   * carve wing cavity for batteries
-* other
 * build a battery system monitor, with bluetooth that can connect to XCSoar to output;
-    * Battery Voltage
+  * battery Voltage
-    * Current
+  * current
-    * Left/Right battery temp
+  * left/right battery temps
   * motor temp
   * controller temp
-    * Master alarm
+  * master alarm
+* throttle
   * build a throttle
   * build a throttle position sensor that outputs Servo PWM for controller
   * wire throttle sensor to motor control